kyroskoh/sudoku-game/README.md

 ## 🎨 Themes

-Sudoku Mastery includes 5 beautiful themes:
+Sudoku Mastery includes 8 beautiful themes organized into two categories:

+### Normal Themes (4)
 - **Classic**: Traditional light theme
 - **Dark**: Easy on the eyes for night play
 - **Ocean**: Calming blue-green tones
 - **Forest**: Natural green palette

-- **Colorblind**: High-contrast, colorblind-friendly theme with blue-orange-purple palette
+### Colorblind-Friendly Themes (4)
+Enable Colorblind Mode in Settings to access these accessibility-optimized themes:
+- **Blue-Orange**: Blue-orange-purple palette that works well for most colorblind types
+- **High Contrast**: Maximum contrast black/white theme for severe colorblindness and low vision
+- **Blue-Yellow**: Blue-yellow palette optimized for red-green colorblind users
+- **Monochrome**: Grayscale theme that relies on contrast rather than color

+**How it works:**
-Click the "🎨 Theme" button in the header to cycle through themes.
+- Click the "🎨 Theme" button in the header to cycle through themes
+- Themes shown depend on your Colorblind Mode setting (toggle in ⚙️ Settings)
+- When Colorblind Mode is enabled, only colorblind-friendly themes are available
+- When Colorblind Mode is disabled, only normal themes are available
+- This smart filtering ensures you only see themes appropriate for your needs

 ## 🔧 API Endpoints